helm/helm/docs/related.md

 - [Landscaper](https://github.com/Eneco/landscaper/) - "Landscaper takes a set of Helm Chart references with values (a desired state), and realizes this in a Kubernetes cluster."
 - [Rudder](https://github.com/AcalephStorage/rudder) - RESTful (JSON) proxy for Tiller's API
 - [Helmfile](https://github.com/roboll/helmfile) - Helmfile is a declarative spec for deploying helm charts
+- [Autohelm](https://github.com/reactiveops/autohelm) - Autohelm is _another_ simple declarative spec for deploying helm charts.
+Written in python and supports git urls as a source for helm charts.
 - [Schelm](https://github.com/databus23/schelm) - Render a Helm manifest to a directory
 - [Drone.io Helm Plugin](http://plugins.drone.io/ipedrazas/drone-helm/) - Run Helm inside of the Drone CI/CD system
 - [Cog](https://github.com/ohaiwalt/cog-helm) - Helm chart to deploy Cog on Kubernetes